olivluca/combi_d/README.md

 # Combi D experiments

-Some experiments to emulate a cp-plus for a truma combi D.
+Some experiments to emulate a cp-plus for a truma combi D (old version, with the rectangular cowl).

-Protocol contains a description of the communication protocol on the lin bus.
+The *protocol* directory contains a description of the communication protocol on the lin bus.

-Tester contains a pascal program to check the protocol.
+The *tester* directory contains a pascal program to check the protocol.